 Getting candidates on record committing to a U.S. policy against first use is an important and necessary step in building a firewall against nuclear Armageddon – and moving us toward a nuclear-free world.

 Harvard Professor Elaine Scarry recently published an important book, "Thermonuclear Monarchy."
 With a striking metaphor and cold logic, she described how all life as we know it can be eliminated on the order of a single ruler of a nuclear superpower.
 The International Red Cross reports that neither they nor anyone else can provide meaningful assistance should even a single nuclear weapon be detonated on a city.
-And the Japanese A-bomb survivors with whom I have worked for decades teach us that human beings and nuclear weapons cannot coexist.
+And the Japanese and Korean* A-bomb survivors with whom I have worked for decades teach us that human beings and nuclear weapons cannot coexist.

-Unknown to most of us, from the Cuban Missile crisis to the 1976 ax murder crisis in the Korean demilitarized zone, Reagan era miscalculations, and nuclear accidents, we have repeatedly been brought to within a hair's breadth of losing it all.
+Unknown to most of us, from the Cuban Missile crisis to the 1976 ax murder crisis in the Korean demilitarized zone, Reagan-era miscalculations, and nuclear accidents, we have repeatedly been brought to within a hair's breadth of losing it all.

 Since Trump's inauguration, we've been resisting a host of threats to people's lives, to human rights, and to the fabric of constitutional democracy: detention and deportations of hundreds of thousands of our neighbors, encouragement of white supremacist violence, bomb threats against Jewish institutions, the assaults on the press and truth itself, and Trump's efforts to eviscerate spending for essential life-supporting social services while paying for the biggest military buildup in U.S. history.